-A working urban distillery, Long Table is open for retail sales and tastings Wednesday through Saturday, but on Friday and Saturday afternoons, it turns into a cocktail bar using their own spirits.
+A working urban distillery, Long Table is open for retail sales and tastings Thursday through Sunday, turning into a cocktail bar using their own spirits.
 Try one of their signature gin and tonics, and pick up a bottle to take home!

 Bartholemew: 1026 Mainland Street – Yaletown, 604.423.4131

 A real “dark wood” bar with not only an enticing list of cocktails and decent wine selection, but all the charcuterie and cheese boards (and delectable accompaniments) you could dream of.

 No need to ditch your exercise routine while you’re on your vacation!
 Our front desk can provide you with free passes for Fitness World’s location a few blocks away, or explore some of the following options.